Runaway (The Corrs song): Background and composition

-Critical reception
+Reception

 Steve Baltin from Cash Box stated that the song "should immediately make a mark" at Adult Contemporary, because of its producer, David Foster.
 He added that the Corrs "has a very soothing quality running through this string-based mid-tempo tune.
-With all the pluses working for it, the Corrs should strike quickly into the American pop scene."
+With all the pluses working for it, the Corrs should strike quickly into the American pop scene"; by 2001, however, the band noted their lack of mainstream success in the American market.
 A reviewer from Music Week rated it four out of five, describing it as an "excellent single", with "touches of Fairground Attraction".
 Pan-European magazine Music & Media wrote, "Programmers who like their playlist material to be full of melody and harmony should stop here.
 The Corrs are four siblings from County Louth, Ireland, who specialise in blending stately and melodic pop with more traditional Celtic music, resulting in a record perfect for daytime ERR and ACE."

+During the Corrs' 2001 concert at the Araneta Coliseum in the Philippines, both "Runaway" and "All the Love in the World" received ecstatic responses from the opening night audience compared to the band's earlier lineup of songs, with journalist Hugo "Zach" Yonzon IV recounting: "Andrea tries her charming best to woo the crowds, but only manages to create a wave in the direction she faces. [...]
+And then they go into "Runaway" and all hell breaks loose.
+The audience cheer so hard it’s defeaning.
+The crowd, the appreciative but otherwise lethargic crowd stand up[....]
+Soon the entire hall is filled with a multitude of small lights like a miniature sky.
+Ingenious fans, lacking glow sticks and lighters, use the light from their mobile phones.
+This is when hairs stand on end.
+Only in the Philippines."

 Music video

-The accompanying music video for "Runaway", directed by Randee St. Nicholas, was shot in Dublin over two days in August 1995, featuring locations such as Phoenix Park and Pearse Railway Station.
+The music video for "Runaway", directed by Randee St. Nicholas, was shot in Dublin over two days in August 1995, featuring locations such as Phoenix Park and Pearse Railway Station.
 Shot mostly in black-and-white, with flashes of colour in certain scenes, the video begins with Andrea on a train, looking out the window and singing, then follows the band as they sing and perform in several locations, including in a forest and on a train station platform, before ending with her getting off the train and running towards the camera.

 Sharon once said this video should give fans an impression of what Ireland is like.
 Accordingly, it was raining the day the scenes where Andrea is running through the woods were shot.